pyepics/pyepics/doc/ca.rst

 .. data:: DEFAULT_SUBSCRIPTION_MASK

    This value is the default subscription type used when calling :meth:`create_subscription` with `mask=None`.
 It is also used by default when creating a :class:`PV` object with auto_monitor is set to ``True``.

-	The initial default value is *dbr.DBE_ALARM|dbr.DBE_VALUE* (ie update on alarm changes or value changes which exceeds the monitor deadband.)
+   The initial default value is *dbr.DBE_ALARM|dbr.DBE_VALUE* (i.e. update on alarm changes or value changes which exceeds the monitor deadband.)
 The other possible flag in the bitmask is *dbr.DBE_LOG* for archive-deadband changes.

    If this value is changed, it will change the default for all subsequent calls to :meth:`create_subscription`, but it will not change any existing subscriptions.

 .. method:: clear_subscription(event_id)